hakhan2000/hakhan2000.github.io/README.md

 Currently, I am:

-- Engaging in a data analytics project with a tolling company
+- Engaging in a data analytics project with a consulting company
 - Working through the Tableau Desktop Specialist Exam Prep Course from Udemy
 - Revising for the SnowPro Core Certification Exam